-Banks in Italy will only exchange cash for clients who have an account with them.
-Commercial exchange booths and centers, on the other hand, are happy to exchange your currency for euros, but will charge very high (hidden) fees to do so.
+Banks in Italy will not exchange cash unless you have an account with them.
+Commercial exchange booths and centers are happy to exchange your currency for euros, but they will charge very high (hidden) fees to do so.

-Therefore, the best way to get local currency in Italy and throughout Europe is at a Bancomat (ATM) machine with your personal credit or debit card.
+The best way to get local currency in Italy and throughout Europe is at an ATM machine (Bancomat) with your personal credit or debit card.

 Credit cards such as Visa or MasterCard provide an international PIN (personal identification number).
 Prior to coming to Italy, contact your credit card provider to make sure your card can be used in foreign countries and that you have a 4-digit PIN.
-If your card is actually a checking account debit card linked to an international Visa or MasterCard network, you will get the best exchange rate and will not be charged interest.
-(You will be debited a service charge for each transaction, the amount of this charge is determined by your US bank).
+With a debit card linked to an international Visa or MasterCard network, you will get the best exchange rate and will not be charged a local fee.
+(Check with your home bank to find out if they will charge a fee.)

-Convert Euro to dollars.
-Please be aware that exchange rates fluctuate daily
+Convert Euro to dollars with XE.com.
+Be aware that exchange rates fluctuate daily.

 In emergency situations students can borrow up to €300 from the school.
 You must sign a promissory note stating that you agree to pay the loan back before you leave the program.
 Emergency money can be picked up Mon-Thurs.
 8:30 a.m. – 1 p.m.